Verification for Health Insurance Compliance

 Factors to Consider

-In choosing an insurance policy, you should consider many factors, not simply the minimum stipulated by the DOS.
+In choosing an insurance policy, you should consider many factors, not simply the minimum stipulated by the Department of State.
 These considerations include:

 - Deductible Amounts.
 Most insurance policies require you to pay part of your health expenses yourself (your part is called the deductible), before the company pays anything.
-Under the J regulations, the deductible cannot exceed $500 per accident or illness (many policies offer a lower, more advantageous deductible).
+Under the J regulations, the deductible cannot exceed $500 per accident or illness (many policies offer a lower deductible).

 - Coinsurance.
 After you have paid the deductible, the insurance company usually only pays a percentage of your medical expenses.
 The policy might pay 80%, for example, and you would have to pay the remaining 20% of the expense.
 This is called the coinsurance.
 The J regulations require the insurance company to pay at least 75% of covered medical expenses.

 - Pre-existing Conditions.
-Most policies will not cover health problems you had before you bought the insurance (known as pre-existing conditions).
+Most policies will not cover health problems you had before you bought the insurance (known as pre-existing conditions) - this includes pregnancy.

 - Exclusions.
 Most insurance policies do not cover certain conditions.
 The J regulations require that if a particular activity is a part of your Exchange Visitor program, your insurance must cover injuries resulting from your participation in that activity.
 Read the list of exclusions carefully so that you understand exactly what is not covered by the policy.